EnigmaCurry/docker-configurator/README.md

 because everyone does it differently.
 This creates a standard way of doing it for containers that I write.
 A single file to configure everything.

+You can see an example use of this in [lazy-distro-mirrors](https://github.com/EnigmaCurry/lazy-distro-mirrors)